ClonyPDF home

 How Passport Photo Hair Rules Differ by Country

 While all ICAO member countries share the core face-visibility requirement, the specific published guidance differs in important ways.
-The table below covers the major applicant countries.
+The table below covers the major applicant countries and links each row to the issuing authority's own guidance.
 Where a country's official guidance does not address a specific hair scenario explicitly, this is noted rather than assumed.

 Country Core Hair Rule Eyes / Forehead Ears Required?
 Natural Volume Accepted?
 Source / Authority

 🇬🇧 United Kingdom Eyes open, clearly visible; hair must not cover eyes Eyes must be open and clearly visible.
 HMPO specifically states hair should not cover the eyes.
-Not required Yes HMPO (His Majesty's Passport Office)
+Not required Yes HMPO (gov.uk)

 🇦🇺 Australia Clear image of the face; no obstructions Eyes open and clearly visible.
 Australian Passport Office guidance states nothing should obscure the face.
 Not required Yes Australian Passport Office

 🇪🇺 Schengen / EU ICAO-based; face fully visible, no obstructions Eyes must be open.
 EU member state guidance generally follows ICAO Doc 9303 closely; forehead coverage treated as an obstruction.
-Varies by member state Yes ICAO Doc 9303 (applied by member states)
+Varies by member state Yes European Commission

 🇳🇿 New Zealand Clear image of face; ICAO-aligned Eyes open and looking at camera.
 DIA guidance states hair should not obscure facial features.
-Not required Yes Department of Internal Affairs (NZ)
+Not required Yes NZ Passports (DIA)

-If you are applying for a passport in a country not listed above, the safest approach is to locate the official passport photo requirements on your country's government immigration or travel documents portal and verify the face visibility standard directly.
-The UK passport photo requirements page on this site covers HMPO guidance in full detail.
+If you are applying for a passport in a country not listed above, the safest approach is to locate the official passport photo requirements on your country's government portal and verify the face visibility standard directly — or start from the requirements by country hub.
+The UK passport photo requirements page covers HMPO guidance in full detail, and the US 2×2 inch specification covers State Department requirements including head height.

 The ICAO Standard for Hair in Passport Photos